dreamboat26/reimagined-dollop/README.md

 # Parallelizing a chess engine

 ## Summary

-One of our university chess club's project is to implement a chess playing engine.
-The co-author and I decided to take one of the engines designed by our classmates and improve it.

 This notebook illustrates the steps taken towards optimizing this simple chess engine in an incremental way, starting by parallelizing it's search algorithm, then applying some optimization techniques, and finally trying out the iterative deepening variation of the classical minimax algorithm.

 At each step, a simulation is executed to test the performance of the improvement.
 A simulation is a succession of chess games played between two different versions of the engine, comparing search time between them.
 It does not matter which of the two engines wins, as it is not part of this work to make it play "smarter", the heuristic estimation functions for all the versions in this notebook are the same, we put the focus only on execution time.